 In June 2018 the World Wide Web Consortium (W3C) released the updated Web Content Accessibility Guidelines (WCAG 2.1).
-The W3C is the main international standards organization for the World Wide Web that develops protocols and guidelines that ensure long-term growth for the Web.… Continue Reading »
+The W3C is the main international standards organization for the World Wide Web that develops protocols and guidelines that ensure long-term growth for the Web.
+It was founded by Tim Berners-Lee, the inventor of the World Wide Web.… Continue Reading »

 Computer-based devices are ubiquitous in our daily lives and most people interact with a computer interface with some regularity.
 But people are unique and people’s capabilities are different, and vision, hearing, and mobility disabilities are not uncommon.
 People with hearing and vision disabilities require alternatives for text and multimedia, and people with fine motor control disabilities need interfaces that respond to screen readers, voice commands, and other input methods.… Continue Reading »